gjwgit/azcv/TAGS.md

 Identifying Landmarks and Tags
 ==============================

-Here are a few examples of identifying landmarks and tagging the images:
+Here are a few examples of identifying landmarks and tagging images.

+A key benefit from using command line tools is that each task can be wrapped up into other pipelines.
+Simply place a shell for loop around the command and we can operate on a folder of images or indeed, a disk of images.

+*ToDo* Some command line use cases in the pipeline include analysing a photo to add tags and the primary landmarks as meta-data to the image itself.

 ![](https://images.pexels.com/photos/338515/pexels-photo-338515.jpeg)